 Contract Details: Five Years, $53.075 Million

 The Jaguars have spent most of the offseason deconstructing their defense, but perhaps they’ve added a pillar for the next era in Jacksonville- they’ve signed linebacker Joe Schobert to a five-year contract worth $53.075 million.
-With just a 59.1 overall grade from Pro Football Focus this past season, the 28-year-old Schobert may seemed overpay on the surface, but hopefully in Jacksonville, his skillset can be used better.
+With just a 59.1 overall grade from Pro Football Focus this past season, the 28-year-old Schobert may seem overpaid on the surface, but hopefully in Jacksonville, his skillset can be used better.
 He’s a solid coverage linebacker with the ability to rush the passer, and if he’s used similar to how the 49ers use Fred Warner, I think he could have success.
 A five-year contract is lofty give his age, but it only comes with $22.5 million in guaranteed money, so it’s closer to a two-year deal.
 Yet, at the same time, the Jaguars should not be looking to add to their team, as they’re in a deep rebuild, and I would’ve much rather seen Schobert land with a team that was actually looking to compete next season.

 Dolphins Sign RB Jordan Howard